ipodtouch0218/scGBe/readme.md

 scGBe uses CMake with MinGW Makefiles for building to Windows.
 GNU/G++ must be used as the compiler for its [switch range extension](https://gcc.gnu.org/onlinedocs/gcc/Case-Ranges.html).

 ### Dependencies
+* [wxWidgets](https://www.wxwidgets.org/) should be automatically downloaded by CMake.
+Used for the GUI, image rendering, and input.
-* [SFML](https://www.sfml-dev.org/) will be automatically downloaded by CMake.
-Used for the game window, input, and audio streaming.
+* [SFML](https://www.sfml-dev.org/) should be automatically downloaded by CMake.
+Used for audio streaming.

 ### Windows Building Guide
 1. Download and install [MSYS2](https://www.msys2.org/).